When People Say "How's It Going?", "What's Up?" or "What's New?"

 Using "What's up?" as a greeting

 Asking how someone is and the reply of, "Good.
 How are you?" has become a kind of ritualized greeting.
 It's a longer, more detailed way of saying hello.
 Not only are you saying hi, but you're also being a little more friendly and asking how they are.
-In one sense the words are rote and empty, but in another way you're still showing you take an interest in the other person.
+In one sense the words are rote and empty, but in another way you're still showing you an interest in the other person.

 "What's going on?" as a conversation starter

 It can be hard to think of what to say right away.
-That's one main reason these phrases often leads to little awkward moments.
+That's one main reason these phrases often lead to little awkward moments.
 People will often initially respond to, "How are you?" with something like , "I'm good...
 I'm good... yeah, things are okay..." to buy themselves time to come up with a better response.
 I think everyone feels a little caught off guard and on the spot to come up with a fascinating answer sometimes.
 Nothing unusual at all about taking a few seconds to gather your thoughts.

 Don't worry if you don't always have a great answer to the literal "How are you?" question.
 Often we're really not up to much or not a lot is new.
 The point is to get someone talking, and as long as that happens then everything is fine.
 Plus if someone really does want to know what's new in your life, saying "Not much" and then changing the topic technically did answer the question.